Substance Abuse and Addictions Counselling

 What Do We Do In Therapy?

-I am not here to judge and I don’t set the agenda.
+We am not here to judge and we don’t set the agenda.
 You will create goals and we will use that as a starting point to work together.
-I will help you understand your thoughts and feelings and the way that they impact your behaviour.
+We will help you understand your thoughts and feelings and the way that they impact your behaviour.

-I will ask questions about your life, both past and present, your family experiences, and the lessons or messages you received.
-This helps both of us understand how you have come to be who you are.
+We will ask questions about your life, both past and present, your family experiences, and the lessons or messages you received.
+This helps us understand how you have come to be who you are.
 We will talk about your relationships and interactions with others.
 We will also discuss how your substance use may be impacting those relationships.

 The role of a therapist is not to "fix" you.
 Therapy is a process and it will require a commitment for any real change to occur.